nilearn/nilearn/doc/index.rst

 .. container:: index-paragraph

-    Nilearn enables **approachable & versatile analyses** of brain volumes, by way of standard statistics & statistical learning, with **instructive documentation & friendly community**.
+    Nilearn enables **approachable and versatile analyses of brain volumes**.
+It provides statistical and machine-learning tools, with **instructive documentation & friendly community**.

     It supports general linear model (GLM) based analysis and leverages the `scikit-learn <http://scikit-learn.org>`__ Python toolbox for multivariate statistics with applications such as predictive modelling,